-The Liturgy is prepared by Assembly Resourcing Unit, National Safe Church Unit, UCA Redress Ltd, Transforming Worship Circle.
-Thanks to those who offered their thoughts as this Liturgy was prepared.
+This Liturgy was prepared by Assembly Resourcing Unit, National Safe Church Unit, UCA Redress Ltd and Transforming Worship Circle for the Anniversary in 2020.

 All Uniting Church congregations and faith communities are required to learn and enact the Principles for a Child Safe UCA.
 The National Safe Church Unit has developed resources to assist in this work.
-They are available here on the Culture and Communications page on [safechurch.uca.org.au]National Safe Church Unit website.
+They are available here